Festival

 Galloway & Southern Ayrshire UNESCO Biosphere

 Galloway and Southern Ayrshire UNESCO Biosphere is recognised internationally as a world class environment for people and nature.
-Covering more than 5,200km² of southwest Scotland, its UNESCO Biosphere designation was awarded in 2012 for the region’s fantastic array of landscapes, wildlife, cultural heritage and learning opportunities.
+Covering almost 9,800km² of southwest Scotland’s land and sea, its UNESCO Biosphere designation was awarded in 2012 for the region’s fantastic array of landscapes, wildlife, cultural heritage and learning opportunities.
 The Biosphere ethos is all about connection and collaboration: creating partnerships that help communities, businesses, local people and visitors experience and celebrate sustainable living.
 Through its rolling programme of projects and initiatives Galloway & Southern Ayrshire UNESCO Biosphere supports and promotes conservation, enterprise, education, and climate awareness – a local organisation striving to achieve global goals.

 LIFT D&G